 There are regular guided tours and demonstrations of leather crafts, and a lively programme of events and activities throughout the year, including changing exhibitions.
 Please click here to see our latest programme.

-The museum boasts beautiful gardens planted with trees and shrubs traditionally used in the tanning of leather.
-Visitors can take a break in the Saddle Room Cafe which offers a tempting selection of homemade cakes and snacks and the museum shop specialises in Walsall-made leathergoods at discounted prices.
+The museum boasts beautiful gardens planted with trees and shrubs traditionally used in the tanning of leather good and the museum shop specialises in Walsall-made leathergoods at discounted prices.

 Tuesday – Saturday 10am – *5pm (*Oct – Mar 4pm)